Emmanuel-Afrifa/social-proof-section/README.md

 - Grid

 ### What's new?
-I used CSS grid for the layout of the desktop view and flex for the mobile view.
+I used flex for the layout of the page and also added two backgrounds (bottom and top) to the body of the page.

 ## Author
 - Emmanuel Afrifa